 Despite the treaty, all goods from and to the UK are subject to an audit by the customs.
 Hence it is vital that you pass on complete and correct documents for the shipment to the UK.
 That way, we can ensure, that your shipment meets the requirements of the customs, so that your parcel can be delivered smoothly.

-As a reliable partner for international parcel shipping, your parcels are in good hands with us, because we continue to ensure fast and smooth parcel shipping to non-EU countries.
+As your strong partner for international shipment, your parcels are in the best hands with us.
+Because we furthermore ensure a fast and smooth delivery to EU third countries.

-Below you will find the most important measures for sending parcels to the UK in the event of a hard Brexit.
+Below you will find the most important measures for sending parcels to the UK in the event of a hard Brexit.<br />

 EORI number – to export your products to countries outside the EU, you need an EORI (Economic Operators Registration and Identification) number.
 This is allocated to importers and exporters by the national customs authorities.
 This identification number is required for customs processing.
 You can apply for an EORI number.

 Please note!
 The processing time for applications is at least approximately ten working days.

 Customs tariff number, HS codes - The eight-digit customs tariff numbers are used to classify products.
 If you provide this code on your customs declaration, the customs authorities will know which goods are included in your shipment and the amount of import duties and taxes payable on import.

 Please note!
 If you fail to provide the correct codes, your products may be assigned to a different product category, for which you may have to pay a different rate of duty.

 HMRC registration number - If the UK leaves the EU/Customs Union after 31 October 2019, then for goods to the value of ≤ 135 GBP the (import) VAT is payable directly to the UK customs authorities.
 For this purpose advance registration is mandatory.
 Please register on the HMRC (Her Majesty’s Revenue and Customs) platform and then enter the registration number received there on all invoices next to the EORI number!